Over 800 students rally at Daily FT-CICRA Youth Summit 2024

 By Tania de Silva

-The fourth Youth Summit on Cyber Security 2024 took place at the Bandaranaike Memorial International Conference Hall (BMICH) in Colombo recently, where students and educators came together to tackle pressing issues in the field of digital safety.
+The fourth Youth Summit on Cyber Security 2024 took place at the Bandaranaike Memorial International Conference Hall (BMICH) in Colombo recently, where over 800 students and educators came together to tackle pressing issues in the field of digital safety.

 Organised by the Daily FT and CICRA Holdings and endorsed by the Education Ministry, this event celebrated a decade of Cyber Security Summits but also aimed to equip Sri Lanka’s youth with the knowledge and tools they need to navigate the digital world safely and responsibly.
 The Chief Guest was Ministry of Education ICT Division, Science and Technology Education Director Vasana Edirisuriya.